brimdata/super/book/src/intro.md

 into a unified data model called _super-structured data_.
 With super-structured data,
-complex problems with modern data stacks become easier to tackle because relational tables and eclectic JSON data are treated in uniform way from the ground up.
+complex problems with modern data stacks become easier to tackle because relational tables and eclectic JSON data are treated in a uniform way from the ground up.

 ## Super-structured Data